suckrowPierre/DiffuseSynth/README.md

 Using DiffuseSynth is straightforward:
 1. Start Server executable and plugin.
 2. Init a model.
 May take a while and freezes the plugin.
-Look onto server console until it has finsihed downloading, if initalizing for the first time !
-(Choose cuda as a device if running on hardware with a GPU, mps if running on Apple Silicone, and cpu as a fallback)
+Look onto server console until it has finsihed downloading and setting up.
+Time-out from the plugin may occur just hit refresh after it has finished setting up, if initalizing for the first time !
+(Choose cuda as a device if running on hardware with a Nvidia GPU, mps if running on Apple Silicone, and cpu as a fallback)
 3. Write a prompt into the designated field.
 4. Press the "generate" button.
 6. Select the appropriate MIDI input device.